merin86/sink-battleships/README.md

 [Python](https://www.python.org/)  -  The programming language used for game development.

+`from random import randint` - This Python library was used for random number tasks.

 ## Testing

 - All the features mentioned above have been manually tested and work without hindrance.